Scholarships & Grants

 |*Commercial Truck Driving – enrolled 9+ hours; one-time award of $1,000.00.|

-High school students participating in MOWR are NOT eligible for the HOPE Career Grant Program.
+High school students participating in Dual Enrollment are NOT eligible for the HOPE Career Grant Program.

 - HOPE Scholarship is funded by the Georgia lottery.
-The HOPE Scholarship covers a portion of assessed tuition on a per credit hour basis, currently $70, for students seeking a degree at a technical college or university.
+The HOPE Scholarship covers a portion of assessed tuition on a per credit hour basis, currently $73, for students seeking a degree at a technical college or university.
+The portion will increase to $76 effective Fall Term 2019.
 The student must be a 1993 or later high school graduate with a 3.0 GPA in a college preparatory track or a 3.2 GPA in a technical curriculum track to be eligible for the HOPE Scholarship.
 A nontraditional student may qualify for the HOPE Scholarship after completing 30 semester hours in the diploma program and maintain a 3.0 GPA.
 Grade point averages are recalculated at 30, 60 and 90 semester hours, at which time the student must maintain a 3.0 GPA to retain the HOPE Scholarship.
 The student must be Georgia resident and not be in default of a student loan.
 Apply online at GAFutures.

 - Zell Miller Scholarship is available to Georgia residents who graduated high school with a 3.7 or higher GPA on a 4.0 scale and with an SAT score of 1200 or an ACT score of 26, on a single administered test.
 The valedictorian or salutatorian from a high school graduating class are considered automatically eligible, regardless of GPA/SAT/ACT.
 Current students also have to meet the GPA/SAT/ACT requirement from high school and maintain at least a 3.3 GPA at the 30, 60 or 90 semester hour and end of spring checkpoint in their college coursework.